quicwg/base-drafts/draft-ietf-quic-transport.md

 {{transport-parameters}}.
 This ensures that all connection IDs used for the handshake are also authenticated by the cryptographic handshake.

-Each endpoint includes the value of the Source Connection ID field from the most recent Initial packet it sent in the initial_connection_id transport parameter; see {{transport-parameter-definitions}}.
-A server includes the Destination Connection ID field it receives in original Initial packets from the client - Initial packets received by the server prior to sending a Retry packet
-- in the original_connection_id transport parameter.
-After sending a Retry packet, a server also includes the Source Connection ID field from the Retry packet in the retry_connection_id transport parameter.
+Each endpoint includes the value of the Source Connection ID field from the first Initial packet it sent in the initial_source_connection_id transport parameter; see {{transport-parameter-definitions}}.
+A server includes the Destination Connection ID field from the first Initial packet it received from the client in the original_destination_connection_id transport parameter; if the server sent a Retry packet this refers to the first Initial packet received before sending the Retry packet.
+If it sends a Retry packet, a server also includes the Source Connection ID field from the Retry packet in the retry_source_connection_id transport parameter.

-The values provided by a peer for these transport parameters MUST match the values that an endpoint used in the Destination Connection ID field of Initial packets that it sent.
+The values provided by a peer for these transport parameters MUST match the values that an endpoint used in the Destination and Source Connection ID fields of Initial packets that it sent.
 Including connection ID values in transport parameters and verifying them ensures that that an attacker cannot influence the choice of connection ID for a successful connection by injecting packets carrying attacker-chosen connection IDs during the handshake.
 An endpoint MUST treat any of the following as a connection error of type PROTOCOL_VIOLATION:

-* absence of the initial_connection_id transport parameter from either endpoint,
+* absence of the initial_source_connection_id transport parameter from either endpoint,

-* absence of the original_connection_id transport parameter from the server,
+* absence of the original_destination_connection_id transport parameter from the server,

-* absence of the retry_connection_id transport parameter from the server after receiving a Retry packet,
+* absence of the retry_source_connection_id transport parameter from the server after receiving a Retry packet,

-* presence of the retry_connection_id transport parameter when no Retry packet was received, or
+* presence of the retry_source_connection_id transport parameter when no Retry packet was received, or

 * a mismatch between values received from a peer in these transport parameters and the value sent in the corresponding Destination Connection ID fields of